jesschoe/app-ly/README.md

 ## Overview

-_**App/ly** is a job application tracking app that will help organize information and contacts for users during their job search._
+_**App/ly** is a job application tracking app that will help organize information and contacts for users during their job search.
+Users can start by creating an account, and then start adding information about any job openings that they're interested in.
+Once added to the user's database, they can go back to view the details, update important dates and information as they progress in the application process, and even leave notes and add contacts for each job posting._

 <br>